Meet the Team

 Amy Greenwall, ACMHC

 Amy holds Master’s degrees in Education, from St. Catherine University, and in Clinical Psychology, from Meridian University.
 Prior to her work as a clinical psychotherapist, she was a Montessori educator, teacher trainer, and university instructor, deeply passionate about human development across the lifespan.
-She has completed Level 1 of the Hakomi Professional training, a mindfulness and somatic approach to psychological healing, and is in the process of pursuing additional advanced training in Mindfulness-Based Stress Reduction and Internal Family Systems.
+She has completed full EMDR training, approved through EMDRIA, as well as Level 1 of Hakomi Professional training, a mindfulness and somatic approach to psychological healing.
 Amy is a provisionally licensed clinical mental health counselor in the state of Utah, supervised by Marla Jean Willard.